How to have Savings that Rocks!

 Considering Storage Options

 I personally believe it is important to keep some of the actual metal at home.
 If we use it in place of cash, then you need to have some actual metal to use to pay for things.
 One of the problems, though, is that having a lot of cash at home, starts to become a risk.
-Wouldn’t it be nice to also have a place to store larger amounts that is protected from flood, fire and is both audited and insured?
+It’s nice to also have a place to store larger amounts that is protected from flood, fire and is both audited and insured.

-The UPMA holds your money physically in gold or silver in its high-security professional storage facility.
-They take physical records and maintain those outside of a computer as well.
-Splitting your metal holdings between what you have at home and what you store in a professional facility really makes sense when you think about it.
+The UPMA holds my money physically in gold or silver coin in its high-security professional storage facility.
+They take physical (paper) records and maintain those outside of a computer as well.
+Splitting my metal holdings between what I have at home and what I store in a professional facility really makes sense to me.

 Open a Free Account